Walddeutsche: History

-Marcin Bielski states that Bolesław I Chrobry settled some Germans in the region to defend the borders against Hungary and Kievan Rus' but the arrivals were ill-suited to their task and turned to farming.
+Marcin Bielski states that Bolesław I Chrobry (967–1025) settled some Germans in the region to defend the borders against Hungary and Kievan Rus' but the arrivals were ill-suited to their task and turned to farming.
 Maciej Stryjkowski mentions German peasants near Przeworsk, Przemyśl, Sanok, and Jarosław, describing them as good farmers.

 Some Germans were attracted by kings seeking specialists in various trades, such as craftsmen and miners.
 They usually settled in newer market and mining settlements.
 The main settlement areas were in the vicinity of Krosno and some language islands in the Pits and the Rzeszów regions.
-The settlers in the Pits region were known as Uplander Sachsen.
+The settlers in the Pits region were known as Uplander Saxons.
 Until approximately the 15th century, the ruling classes of most cities in present-day Beskidian Piedmont consisted almost exclusively of Germans.

-The Beskidian Germans underwent Polonization in the latter half of the 17th and the beginning of the 18th century.
+The Polonization of the Beskidian Germans was complete by the late 17th or early 18th century.